liuchengxu/vim-clap/README.md

 - [x] Use `:q` to exit.

 See `:help clap-keybindings` for more information.
+Note that the [keybindings are not consistent](https://github.com/liuchengxu/vim-clap/issues/864) due to discrepancies between Vim/Neovim and different providers.

 ### Execute some code during the process